ye-WANG-Efrei/Data-Engineer-Ex./Kafka_AWS/readme.md

    'Actions' → 'Image and templates' → 'Create image'

 ## Start Kafka in KRaft(wihtout Zookeeper) - Linux(AWS)
 1. why we DEPRECATE(Obsolète) Zookeeper?
-   a. prevent 'Split-Brain': Based on the architecture of Zookeeper, the `controller` is selected by Zookeeper, It is possible there may be multiple `controller` identifying as `Master` simultaneously, **leading to data inconsistency.**
+   a. prevent 'Split-Brain': Based on the architecture of Zookeeper, the `controller` is selected by Zookeeper.
+   It is possible there may be multiple `controller` identifying as `Master` simultaneously, **leading to data inconsistency.**

    b.
 ZooKeeper has ALL configuration of Kafka, However,Due to ZooKeeper's limited support for encryption mechanisms such as TLS（Transport Layer Security） and SASL（Simple Authentication and Security Layer）, **it can become a potential attack vector, even when Kafka is well secured.**

-2.
+2. MUST: Grenerate a cluster ID and Format the storage using `kafak-storage.sh` to initialize the **metadata directory**; otherwise, Kafka will not be able to start."
+    > WHY?
+    >When using KRaft, Kafka itself stores all metadata instead of relying on ZooKeeper.
+This means:
+    > 1. All topics, broker IDs, configurations, and ISR (in-sync replica) states are written into an internal metadata log.
+    > 2. Kafka must be aware of which cluster the metadata belongs to.
+    > 3. Therefore, 、 must manually initialize the metadata directory and assign a unique Cluster ID before starting the broker.

+3. Installing Java JDK 11
+4. Download Apache Kafka from https://kafka.apache.org/downloads under Binary Downloads
+5. Start Kafka
+   - the first step is to genertate a new ID for the cluster
+     ```
+     kafka-storage.sh random-uuid
+     ```
+   - Next,format your storage directory(replace <uuid> by your uuid obtained above)
+     ```
+     kafka-storage.sh format -t <uuid> -c ~/kafka_2.13-3.0.0.0/config/kraft/sesrver.properties
+     ```
+     this will format the directory that is in the `log.dirs` in the `config/kraft/server.properties` file by default `/temp/kraft-combined-logs`)